WordPress/openverse-catalog/DEPLOYMENT.md

 2. After the release GitHub action has run, [check that the new Docker tag corresponding to the release exists on ghcr.io](https://github.com/wordpress/openverse-catalog/pkgs/container/openverse-catalog).
 3. Ensure that there are [no actively running DAGs](https://airflow.openverse.engineering/dagrun/list/?_flt_3_state=running).
 4. 🔒 Update the `docker_image_tag` in Terraform's configuration.
-5. 🔒 Initiate the deployment via `just prod apply catalog-airflow`.
+5. 🔒 Initiate the deployment via `just plan prod catalog-airflow` (and subsequently `just apply prod catalog-airflow` if the plan looks correct).

 ## DAG deployments